artghieri/Data-Structures-and-Algorithms-in-C/README.md

  **Recursive Factorial**

 Factorial is a mathematical operation that calculates the product of all positive integers up to a given number.
 It is denoted by the symbol "!" and is often used in permutations, combinations, and other mathematical computations.

-When applying recursion to calculate the factorial of a number, the problem is broken down into smaller, similar sub-problems until a base case is reached.
+The combination of factorials and recursion provides an elegant and efficient way to calculate factorials, breaking down the problem into simpler sub-problems until reaching the base case.

 Here's a brief example in C demonstrating the calculation of factorial using recursion: